camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 ## Configuration of Job Executor Thread Pool in Camunda Wildfly 8 subsystem

-Beginning with 7.5, the Thread Pool used by the Job Executor is defined as part of the Camunda BPM Wildfly subsystem instead of the JBoss Threads subsystem.
+Beginning with 7.5, the Thread Pool used by the Job Executor is defined as part of the Camunda Platform Wildfly subsystem instead of the JBoss Threads subsystem.
 The reason is the deprecation and removal of the JBoss Threads subsystem since Wildfly 9.
 To be compatible with Wildfly 8-10, Camunda rewrote the existing subsystem.
 As a consequence, you must transfer your existing Thread Pool configuration from the JBoss Threads subsystem to the Camunda subsystem using the following steps.

-1. First, transfer the JBoss Threads configuration to the Camunda BPM subsystem.
+1. First, transfer the JBoss Threads configuration to the Camunda Platform subsystem.
 Search for the JBoss Threads subsystem configuration in your `standalone.xml` configuration.
 It looks similar to this example:

 	 ```xml
    <subsystem xmlns="urn:jboss:domain:threads:1.1">